 - Current 500m Split/Average

 - Calories burned/Calories per hour

 - Time Elapsed/Time Remaining

-The design of the RW900 rower is similar to most elevated rowers.
+The design of the RW900 rower is updated for 2022.
 The rail sits about 15” off the floor and is 39” long.
 The seat is contoured and sweat resistant and measures 11” wide and 9” deep.
 The RW900 also folds in half for convenience.
 A handle at the front of the rail allows users to lift and fold it gently — be aware the screen is very heavy on the front end.
 Wheels under the front stabilizer make it so you can roll it as needed.
 The size of the screen is a factor though and may limit where you can tuck the rower.
 It is still 36” long, 22” wide and 50” high when folded.

 - Total Footprint: 86.5″ L x 22.0″ W x 50.4″ H

 - Folded Footprint: 36.2” L x 50.4” H